Alex5160d/Example-Data-Transmission-PC-RobotC/README.md

 Example-Data-Transmission-PC-RobotC
 ===================================

-Code sample of dumb communication using Python
+Code sample of dumb communication between a PC and a NXT using Python and RobotC.